sarahwie/sarahwie.github.io/about.md

 layout: default
 ---

 Welcome to my personal site!
-I am a postdoctoral researcher at the [Allen Institute for AI](https://allenai.org/), or AI2 for short.
-I am also affiliated with Prof. [Hanna Hajishirzi's group](https://h2lab.cs.washington.edu/) at the University of Washington.
+I am a postdoctoral researcher at the [Allen Institute for AI](https://allenai.org/) (Ai2).
+I am also a member of [H2Lab](https://h2lab.cs.washington.edu/) at the University of Washington.
+I am advised by [Ashish Sabharwal](https://scholar.google.com/citations?user=7VspfeAAAAAJ&hl=en) and [Hannaneh Hajishirzi](https://homes.cs.washington.edu/~hannaneh/).
 I received my PhD from Georgia Tech in 2022, advised by Prof. [Mark Riedl](https://eilab-gt.github.io).
-During my PhD I spent time interning at Google, Sutter Health, and AI2.
+During my PhD I spent time interning at Google, Sutter Health, and Ai2 (2x), and won the Ai2 Outstanding Intern award.

 I work on the **interpretability and transparency of language models (LMs)** and other neural networks, with the goal of increasing their reliability, safety, and performance.
 I also focus on providing natural language explanations for users of LMs.